pvigier/pvigier.github.io-jekyll/_posts/2018-11-02-3d-perlin-noise-numpy.md

     return ((1-t[:,:,:,2])*n0 + t[:,:,:,2]*n1)
 ```

-The adaptation of the code to generate 3D fractal is more direct and simple:
+The adaptation of the code to generate 3D fractal is more direct and simpler:

 ```python
 def generate_fractal_noise_3d(shape, res, octaves=1, persistence=0.5):